Current UWEC-BC students

 Mental Health Resources

-Counseling appointments with Dr. Bruce Jungerburg can take place over the phone during this outbreak.
-Call or email the Solution Center to schedule an appointment at 715-788-6244 or email@example.com.
+Counseling appointments with Dr. Bruce Jungerberg can take place over the phone during this outbreak.
+Call or email the Solution Center to schedule an appointment at 715-788-6244 or firstname.lastname@example.org.

 See the following links to the right for addition options for seeking mental health assistance.